TeslaNeuro/SOLACE-Adaptive-Solar-MPPT-Emergency-Backup-Power-System/README.md

 # Solar-MPPT-Emergency-AC-Load-Balancing
-This project focuses on enhancing the power output of a DC-AC solar panel MPPT (Maximum Power Point Tracking) system.
+This project focuses on enhancing household power output and reliability of a DC-AC solar panel MPPT (Maximum Power Point Tracking) system.
 Traditional PWM-based solar charge controllers often struggle to produce sufficient power, especially under varying temperature conditions, due to their inability to dynamically adjust voltage and current for optimal efficiency.
 The solution presented here utilizes relay switches and inverter load balancing techniques to improve energy output and maximize solar panel efficiency.

 ## Problem Statement
 PWM (Pulse Width Modulation) controllers are widely used in solar charge regulation but are limited by their inability to effectively handle variations in environmental conditions, such as temperature and sunlight.
 These limitations result in lower efficiency, leading to insufficient power generation.
 A more dynamic, adaptive system is required to overcome these inefficiencies and make the most of solar energy.